 Many kids dream of going into space when they grow up.

 Astronauts have a variety of backgrounds and experience; some have degrees in engineering, physics, or medicine.
 Some come directly from the military.

 According to NASA’s website, salaries for astronauts are based on the federal government’s general schedule (GS) pay scale for grades GS-11 to GS-14.
-These grades range in salary from $66,026 to $144,566.

 What child hasn’t dreamed of being able to fly?
 Pilots fly airplanes or helicopters.
 Commercial pilots fly aircraft for hire; they might transport people or cargo.
 Some commercial pilots are involved in rescue operations, crop dusting, and aerial photography.

 Pilots' salaries vary depending on what sector they're in; commercial pilots on average earn less than airline pilots, who often are part of collective bargaining units (also known as unions).